 Benefits of OKRs

 Focus: Focus is the first benefit of OKRs because when you set OKRs, you are limited in the number of them.
-There can be more than one objective, but always less than seven.
+There can be more than one Objective, but no you should have no more than than three.
 Fewer is better.
-Every objective should fit on one line.
-As for key results, you should have no more than five per objective.
-Because of this inherent necessity to limit the number of things to focus on, OKRs really force upfront choice-making.
-An OKR cycle should start with the question, What is most important for the next three (or six, or twelve) months?
-This time-bound query sets OKRs apart from other goal-setting systems because they bring to the surface the handful of initiatives that can make a real, immediate difference while deferring less urgent ones.
+Each Objective should fit on one line.
+As for Key Results, you should have 3-5 per Objective.
+Because of this inherent necessity to limit the number of things to focus on, OKRs really force upfront choice making.
+An OKR cycle should start with the question, What is most important for the next three (or six, or 12) months?
+This time-bound query sets OKRs apart from other goal-setting systems because they bring to the surface the handful of initiatives that can make a real, immediate difference, while deferring less urgent ones.
 By standing firmly behind a few top-line OKRs, leaders give their teams a compass and a baseline for assessment.

-Alignment: Once top-line objectives are set is when the real work begins.
-As they shift from planning OKRs to execution, managers, and contributors alike tie their day-to-day activities to the organization’s company-wide vision.
+Alignment: Once top-line Objectives are set, the real work begins.
+As they shift from planning OKRs to execution, managers and contributors tie their day-to-day activities to the organization’s company-wide vision.
 The term for this linkage is alignment, and its value cannot be overstated.
 According to the Harvard Business Review, companies with highly-aligned employees are more than twice as likely to be top performers.

 F.A.C.T.S. is why so many companies use the OKR system.
 The benefits of focus, alignment, commitment, tracking, and stretching have proven invaluable to so many.